Vladimir-csp/uwsm/README.md

 ```

 A one-shot app launcher can be started directly, but either configured to run
-things via `uwsm app` or wrapped in a shell expression to handle output.
+things via `uwsm app` or wrapped in a shell expression to feed output,
+preferably Desktop Entry path or ID, to `uwsm app`.

 Not all launchers are able to provide Desktop Entry ID, most just provide the
 resulting command, so units will lack fancy description.